RiteshJadhav283/AthenaAI---AI-Tutor-Assistant/README.md

-Got it ✅ — here’s the entire README.md in proper Markdown format.
-You can copy-paste this directly into your repo and it will render perfectly on GitHub.

-⸻

 # 📚 AI Tutor – Doubt Section (Athena AI)

 This is the **AI Tutor** project – currently focused on the **Doubt Section**, where students can ask subject-based questions and get AI-powered answers with **chat history stored in Supabase**.